 Crafting or baking together

-If you have the space (and enough hand sanitiser!) to do indoor socially distanced activities crafting or baking are great for involving family members of all ages.
-Grandparents’ can help with the fiddly bits of baking, (and maybe even pass on a recipe or two) while grandchildren can take care of very important jobs – like licking spoons!
+Grandparents can help with the fiddly bits of baking, (and maybe even pass on a recipe or two) while grandchildren can take care of very important jobs – like licking spoons!
 Have a go at some simple bakes like cookies or brownies.

 Going for a walk

-Grandparents’ Day is a great excuse to look back and share happy memories.
-It’s also a chance to learn more about the older members of the family: what are some of their favourite childhood memories?
-How did they feel about becoming a grandparent?
+Grandparents’ day is a great excuse to look back and share happy memories.
+It’s also a chance to learn more about the older members of the family: what’s their favourite part about being a grandparent?
+What was their relationship like with their own grandparents?
 Do they have any funny family stories to share?

 Or some of the above over video or the phone!